flossway/flossway/README.md

 Please join discussions at the [GitHub Discussion forum](https://github.com/flossway/flossway/discussions).

 File an issue if you find something on building, setups, or grammar.
-Other topics will be ignored or just closed.
+If you have a topic to discuss, a question to ask or any other topics, go to the discussion forum.